Art

 Prepare and present fruit and vegetables in the hospitality industry.

-Examples of recipes that you will make: Eggs Florentine, Poached Pear, Berry Coulis, Berry Fool, Lemonade Scones, Cheese and bacon Scones, Mini Banana cake, Mini Carrot Cake, Swiss Roll, Chiffon Cake, Sponge cake.
+Examples of recipes that the student will make: Eggs Florentine, Poached Pear, Berry Coulis, Berry Fool, Lemonade Scones, Cheese and bacon Scones, Mini Banana cake, Mini Carrot Cake, Swiss Roll, Chiffon Cake, Sponge cake.

 Term 4